Wyatt Agar

-Wyatt Agar (born October 2, 1981) is an American politician, rancher, partner, and deacon from Thermopolis, Wyoming who served in the Wyoming Senate from 2017 to 2021, representing the 20th legislative district of Wyoming as a Republican in the 64th and 65th Wyoming Legislatures.
+Wyatt Agar (born October 2, 1981) is an American politician, rancher, partner, and deacon from Thermopolis, Wyoming, who served in the Wyoming Senate from 2017 to 2021, representing the 20th senate district of Wyoming as a Republican in the 64th and 65th Wyoming Legislatures.

 Early life

-Agar was born in Weiser, Idaho on October 2, 1981.
+Agar was born in Weiser, Idaho, on October 2, 1981.

 Career

 Agar is a rancher and partner in the Durbin Creek Ranch outside of Thermopolis.
 He moved to Wyoming in 2009 for agricultural opportunities.

-Agar served as Vice Chairman and Secretary for the Hot Springs County Republican Party.
+Agar served as both vice chairman and secretary of the Hot Springs County Republican Party.
 Additionally, he serves as a deacon at the First Baptist Church of Thermopolis.

 2016 election

 When incumbent Republican senator Gerald Geis announced his retirement, Agar announced his candidacy for the seat.

-Agar defeated Ron Harvey and Bob Bayuk in the Republican primary with 57% of the vote.
-He then defeated Democrat Mary Jane Norskog in the general election with 82% of the vote.
+Agar defeated Ron Harvey and Bob Bayuk in the Republican primary with 56% of the vote.
+He then defeated Democrat Mary Jane Norskog in the general election with 81% of the vote.

-In 2017, Agar served on the following committees.
+In 2017, Agar served on the following committees: